-The MSRB believes that the proposed rule change would neither impose a burden on competition nor hinder capital formation, as the proposed rule change is applicable to all FINRAmember dealers choosing to avail themselves of the RSL designation and is not expected to erode protection for investors and issuers.
-While upfront costs would be relatively higher for smaller-size dealers than larger-size dealers, the MSRB expects the total onetime upfront costs to be manageable for dealers that elect to utilize the RSL designation.
+The MSRB believes that the proposed rule change would neither impose a burden on competition nor hinder capital formation, as the proposed rule change is applicable to all FINRA-member dealers choosing to avail themselves of the RSL designation and is not expected to erode protection for investors and issuers.
+While upfront costs would be relatively higher for smaller-size dealers than larger-size dealers, the MSRB expects the total one-time upfront costs to be manageable for dealers that elect to utilize the RSL designation.
 The MSRB believes it is appropriate, in an environment with increased remote working personnel, to allow some residential offices or locations to be treated as non-branch locations.
 Since bank dealers are not covered in the proposed rule change for now, to the extent that some of those 18 bank dealers, as of 2023, would have chosen the RSL designation, had the option been available to them, such bank dealers may be disadvantaged in their competition with other dealers.
-The MSRB, however, believes this disadvantage would be minimal because the MSRB understands through its outreach and engagement with some bank dealers that bank dealers generally have fewer OMSIs and branch offices or locations than other dealers, so the use of the RSL designation may not be coveted for most bank dealers when weighing the called for processes and documentation requirements.
+The MSRB, however, believes this disadvantage would be minimal because the MSRB understands through its outreach and engagement with some bank dealers that bank dealers generally have fewer OMSJs and branch offices or locations than other dealers, so the use of the RSL designation may not be coveted for most bank dealers when weighing the called for processes and documentation requirements.
 The MSRB believes that the proposed rule change would improve the municipal securities market's operational efficiency and promote regulatory consistency.
-At present, the MSRB is unable to quantitatively evaluate the magnitude of the efficiency gains or losses, but believes the benefits accumulated over time would outweigh the upfront costs of revising policies costs on acquiring information technology compliance software and hardware upgrades to ensure adequate supervisory functions remotely.
-However, dealers likely already made these technology upgrades and incurred cost in establishing supervisory controls appropriate to support mandatory work-from-home orders and shift to hybrid work arrangements during the COVID-19 pandemic.
-Therefore, the MSRB believes the incremental costs for upgrading the information technology would be negligible.
+At present, the MSRB is unable to quantitatively evaluate the magnitude of the efficiency gains or losses, but believes the benefits accumulated over time would outweigh the upfront costs of revising policies and procedures and the annual ongoing costs of ensuring compliance.